Mango Avocado Salsa

 - 2 mangos, diced small Add to list

-- 1/2 red pepper, diced small Add to list
+- 1/2 red bell pepper, diced small Add to list

 - 1/2 red onion, diced small Add to list

-- Juice of one large lime, or more to taste Add to list
+- 1 large lime, juiced, or more to taste Add to list

 - 1/2 bunch cilantro, coarsely chopped Add to list

-- 1 avocado, medium dice, or more to taste Add to list
+- 1 avocado, medium diced, or more to taste Add to list

-- Splash peach vinegar (see note) Add to list
+- Splash of red wine vinegar (see note) Add to list

-Note: Peach vinegar is a specialty item that may have to be ordered from a gourmet food catalog or website.
-If not available, use red wine vinegar.
+Note: For a fun twist, try using peach vinegar instead of red wine vinegar.
+Peach vinegar is a specialty item that may have to be ordered from a gourmet food catalog or website.

 Recipe by, former PCC staff